Lagrangian intersections and a conjecture of Arnol'd: Introduction

-\begin{conj} Let $(M,\omega)$ be a closed monotone symplectic manifold.
-Then for any Hamiltonian diffeomorphism $\varphi$ of $M$, the number of the fixed points of $\varphi$ is greater than or equal to the $\F$-cuplength of $M$. \end{conj}
+An affirmative answer to the following Lagrangian version of homological Arnol'd conjecture, which can be seen as a variant of the \textbf{degenerate homological Arnol'd-Givental conjecture} \cite[Conjecture~11.3.1]{MS0}, would imply Conjecture~\ref{conj:fixpt} for monotone symplectic manifolds. \begin{conj} Assume that $L$ is a closed non-displaceable monotone Lagrangian submanifold of a closed symplectic manifold $M$.
+For any Hamiltonian diffeomorphism $\varphi$ of $M$, the number of intersection points of $\varphi(L)$ and $L$ is at least the $\F$-cup-length of $L$. \end{conj}

-On page 577 of \cite{Fl3}, A. Floer stated that ``Our methods do not yield cup-length estimates for $\sharp \hbox{Fix}(\varphi)$ for general monotone manifolds.
+On page 577 of \cite{Fl3}, Floer states that ``Our methods do not yield cup-length estimates for $\sharp \hbox{Fix}(\varphi)$ for general monotone manifolds.
 (We tend to believe that there are more than technical reasons for this)."
 This statement still seems to hold true today.
-All known approaches to Conjecture~\ref{conj:fixpt} encounter conceptual difficulties in distinguishing contributions from the same fixed point with different cappings.
+All known approaches to Conjecture~\ref{conj:fixpt} encounter conceptual difficulties in distinguishing contributions from the same periodic orbit with different cappings (a cap of $1$-periodic orbit $\gamma$ is a topological $2$-disk with boundary $\gamma$, cf. Section~\ref{sec:hfh}).
 This difficulty is naturally present in Conjecture~\ref{conj:intersection}, but it is even more involved now.

-Lagrangian Floer homology (see ~\cite{FOOO2} for the general definition) is a very powerful tool for solving the Arnold conjecture in the non-degenerate sense since the seminar work of Floer~\cite{Fl1,Fl3}.
+Lagrangian Floer homology (see ~\cite{FOOO2} for the general definition) is a powerful tool for solving the Arnol'd conjecture in the non-degenerate case since the seminal work of Floer~\cite{Fl1,Fl3}.
 However, it seems to the author that there are relatively few results in literature about Conjecture~\ref{conj:intersection} so far.
 There is still room for further development in this direction.
-A possible candidate to do this is to apply Ljusternik--Schnirelman theory as we have already seen its usefulness in previous works ~\cite{Ho1,Fl2,Fl3,LO,Sc2,EG1,EG2,GG,GG2}.
-This is the very reason to develop a Lagrangian Ljusternik-Schnirelman theory in the present paper.
-As two main applications of this theory, we show that
+A possible candidate to do this is to apply Ljusternik--Schnirelman theory as we have already seen its usefulness in previous works ~\cite{Ho1,Fl2,Fl3,LO,Sc2,EG1,EG2,GG,GG2,Go}.
+This is the very reason to extend Ljusternik-Schnirelman theory to the monotone Lagrangian submanifolds in the present paper.
+Very recently, there are new developments in this direction, see~\cite{HP,AAC}.
+As a main application of this theory, we show that